heknt/flutter-weather-app/README.md

 Presentation contains two screens:
 - splash - with weather-logo (shown for several sec on app start, and you can tap on image to speed up the transition).
 - home - main screen.
-Here is location detecting, localization feature (choose betweeb English and Russian), and two buttons (daily, hourly) which can open API by tap.
+Here is location detecting, localization feature (choose between English and Russian), and two buttons (daily, hourly) which can open API by tap.

 ## API